How to Build an Effective Social Media Fundraising Campaign – Tools & Tips

 Building a Social Media Profile

 Social media profiles are often the first impression someone sees.
 Create a professional, inviting profile to introduce your nonprofit and remind return visitors what your organization is about.
-Your profile needs to include a logo, website link, and description of your cause.
+Your profile needs to include a logo, website link, and a description of your cause.

 Goal Setting for Social Media & Fundraising

 Goal setting is an important part of social media management and fundraising.
-Determine what you are trying to accomplish and that will set the tone for the types of content you will post.
+Determine what you are trying to accomplish and that will set the tone for the type of content you will post.
 Some examples of goals are:

 Goal: Increase Engagement

-To increase engagement aim to get more comments, likes, and @mentions.
+To increase engagement; aim to get more comments, likes, and @mentions.

 Goal: Increase Awareness

-To grow awareness, strive to get follows and shares by clarifying the purpose of your organization.
+To grow awareness; strive to get follows and shares by clarifying the purpose of your organization.

-Goal: Acquiring Potential New Donors
+Goal: Acquire Potential New Donors

-To acquire new donors, strive for website clicks, email sign-ups, and newsletter subscriptions.
+To acquire new donors; strive for website clicks, email sign-ups, and newsletter subscriptions.

-Goal: Improving Donor Retention
+Goal: Improve Donor Retention

-To improve donor retention, ask for donor testimonials to attract like-minded donors, volunteers, and supporters.
+To improve donor retention; ask for donor testimonials to attract like-minded donors, volunteers, and supporters.
 Post an interactive quiz to find out how well those who follow you know and like your organization.

 Goal: Acquire More Donors

-Post Photos on Social Media
+What to Post on Social Media

 Followers are more likely to engage and share content that contains relevant images and photos.
 According to various studies, showing faces increases likes by 38 percent.